TheV360/thev360.github.io/_posts/2018-07-05-gpd-win-2-review.md

 If you just want to play a few light Steam games and emulate some SNES games (like me), you're better off just getting a GPD Win 1 or GPD XD (an Android device in a 3DS's shape).
 Also, if you're thinking you can get some productivity done on something like this, [I have](https://www.aliexpress.com/store/product/New-Original-GPD-Pocket-7-Inch-Aluminum-Shell-Mini-Laptop-UMPC-Windows-10-System-CPU-x7/1281164_32814746257.html)&nbsp;[news for you.](https://www.indiegogo.com/project/preview/c2c771f7/)

 Yeah, I'm probably selling my Win 2 after this review.
 However, I'm going to go right back and buy a Win 1, because while I don't need the ridiculous power the Win 2 has, I need its form factor.

-However, there's nothing stopping you from buying it, so if it sounds like your thing and you want to play Fallout 4 on the go, do it.
+There's nothing stopping you from buying it, so if it sounds like your thing and you want to play Fallout 4 on the go, do it.

 It's not quite my thing, but it could be yours.